 In an overarching planetary context, Ceres is interesting because it occupies a unique hydrological niche in the solar system.
 There are two dominant was of cycling volatiles on a planetary body.
 One is the airless body model, for example the Moon and Mercury, where transport of volatile molecules occurs from ballistic jumps to a thermally trapped reservoir.
 The second is the seasonal cycle model, for example water on Earth and CO2 on Mars, where differences in solar insolation based on planetary geometry drives movement and stability of volatiles.
 Ceres, with a small but non-zero obliquity of ~4o (recently determined by the Dawn Spacecraft) represents an intermediate case, where its lack of atmosphere and possible seasonal variations fall between the two typical volatile cycle patterns for solid surface planetary bodies.

 With the Dawn spacecraft going into orbit around Ceres this year (2015), there is a new opportunity to compare models of long-term volatile transport with observations of the surface.
-Already, the bright spots in the crater Occator (Figure 1) suggest that there may be near-surface ices of some stability on the asteroid.
-Free water was confirmed on Ceres by observations of UV emission from OH-, a photodissociation product of water, around Ceres’ northern pole (A’Hearn and Feldman, 1992) and furthermore by the Herschel Space Observatory observation of sub-millimeter absorption features detected water vapor surrounding Ceres (Küppers et al., 2014).
-Other estimates suggest that Ceres should be ~25% water ice (McCord and Sotin, 2005).
+Already, the bright spots in the crater Occator (Figure 1) suggest that there may be near-surface ices on the asteroid.
+Free water was earlier confirmed on Ceres by observations of UV emission from OH-, a photodissociation product of water, around Ceres’ northern pole (A’Hearn and Feldman, 1992) and furthermore by the Herschel Space Observatory observation of sub-millimeter absorption features detected water vapor surrounding Ceres (Küppers et al., 2014).
+Other estimates based on density estimates and interior models suggest that Ceres should be ~25% water ice (McCord and Sotin, 2005).

 Figure 1: Dawn Survey Orbit Image 11 shows the bright spots in Occator crater.
 Image credit: NASA/JPL-Caltech/UCLA/MPS/DLR/IDA